What are the Top 3 2016 Tax Deadlines & Tips for U.S. Expat Taxes?

 The filing deadline for FBAR is June 30, 2016.
 FBAR can only be filed electronically through FinCEN’s web portal.
 On this web portal an expat taxpayer can access FinCEN Form 114 and submit it.
 There is no extension of time available for unfiled FBARs and penalties can be extremely harsh.
 In fact, penalties for non-willful violations can reach up to $10,000 for a single error.
 Compliance failures that can be attributed to willfulness can be punished even more harshly.
 Therefore, all expats should ensure that their FBAR duty is fully satisfied.

 Questions About International Tax Obligations as an Expat?

 If you have questions about your tax payment and filing obligations as an expat, skilled CPA Ted Kleinman of U.S. Tax Help can assist you in understanding and satisfying these duties.
-To schedule a no-cost review of your tax situation call (541) 923-0903 today or contact U.S. Tax Help online.
+To schedule a no-cost review of your tax situation schedule an appointment today or contact U.S. Tax Help online.